Program 1 - Living, Working, and Leisure

 Position

-Everyone can rely on a municipality where safety is guaranteed.
+Everyone can count on a municipality that ensures safety.

 Vision